 Adding peaches to a mouthwatering vanilla ice cream recipe I got from my mother-in-law resulted in this fabulous flavor.
 My boys say it's the greatest and think it tastes best served outdoors under a shade tree!—Lisa Tenbarge, Haubstadt, Indiana

 These adorable cream-filled hearts are perfect for Valentine’s Day or any time you want to serve a loving treat.
 The delightful recipe and pretty way to present it come from Sarah Vasques of Milford, New Hampshire.

-This wonderful light and lovely dessert is our standby at Thanksgiving and Christmas.
-The subtle taste of pumpkin and the refreshing ice cream make a most delicious after-dinner treat. —Gayle Lewis, Yucaipa, California
+This wonderfully light dessert is our standby at Thanksgiving and Christmas.
+The hint of pumpkin and the refreshing ice cream make a most delicious after-dinner treat. —Gayle Lewis, Yucaipa, California

 Acorn squash has been a favorite of mine since I was little and my mother baked it with sugar and cinnamon.
 This particular pie was something I improvised.
 We love pumpkin pie, but had fresh squash in excess.
 So I came up with this new variation!
 It's good to take to potlucks, to pie or cake walks at school, or to serve as a different dessert for Thanksgiving or Christmas. —Mary Kelly, Hopland, California